-If the new in-laws don't live nearby, and you're expected to spend several days with your new spouse's family over Thanksgiving or Christmas, skip the guest room and instead get a hotel room nearby.
-Feelings might be a little bit hurt initially, but have your new husband or wife explain to their parents that you don't feel that comfy sharing a bed in their parents' house yet (even if that's not the problem).
+If the new in-laws don't live nearby and you're expected to spend several days with your new spouse's family over Thanksgiving or Christmas, skip the guest room and instead get a hotel room nearby.
+Feelings might be a little bit hurt initially, but have your new husband or wife explain to their parents that you don't feel comfortable sharing a bed in their parents' house quiet yet (even if that's not the problem).
 After all, you are still in the honeymoon phase!
 There’s nothing wrong with prioritizing privacy, and having you stay at a hotel in town instead of right under their noses will give your in-laws some privacy, too.

 2. Establish Your Own Traditions